-This I declare about the LORD: He alone is my refuge, my place of safety; He is my God, and I trust Him.
+This I declare about the LORD: He alone is my refuge, my place of safety; He is my God, and I trust Him (Psalm 91:2 NLT).

 Friend to Friend

-Dear Lord, forgive me for the times when I try to navigate the broken path of life on my own.
+Dear Lord, I’m sorry for the times I’ve tried to navigate the broken paths of life on my own.
 When my heart is heavy with burdens, please give me Your strength and remind my soul to trust You.
 I need Your guidance and power today.

 Now It’s Your Turn

-Do you trust that He can and will make a way for your broken paths to be made straight when you call on Him?
+When in your life has God led you through an intense challenge?
+What would it look like for you to trust that He can and will make a way for your broken paths to be made straight today?